List of Real Madrid CF records and statistics: Highest transfer fees paid

-Real Madrid's record signings are Gareth Bale and Eden Hazard.
-Bale signed for the club from Tottenham Hotspur for a total of £86 million in September 2013, according to media reports.
-Hazard signed from Chelsea for a fee of £103 million in June 2019.
-Furthermore, the variables fulfilled over the years pushed the total fee to €135 million.
+Real Madrid's record signing is Jude Bellingham.
+Bellingham signed for the club from Borussia Dortmund for a total of £88.5 million in June 2023, according to media reports.

 Highest transfer fees received

 Cristiano Ronaldo's transfer to Juventus in 2018 remains the club's record sale.
 Ronaldo was also their record transfer at the time of his move to Madrid in 2009.

 Managers

 Appearances

 Competitive, professional matches only.
 Bold indicates manager is still active at club level.
-As of 19 March 2023.
+As of 24 May 2025.

 Most wins

 Competitive, professional matches only.
 Bold indicates manager is still active at club level.
-As of 15 March 2023.
+As of 24 May 2025.